juliusbergmann/OSESM_Assessment-3_JB/README.md

 # Assignment 3 for 370.062 OSESM by Julius Bergmann

-In this homework we should work with the MESSAGE-ix framework and add a PV-system to the westeros tutorial
+In this homework we should work with the MESSAGE-ix framework and add a PV-system to the westeros tutorial.

+## Results
+The goal was to simulate at what carbon cap all three electricity generation types (coal, wind and pv) are used.
+This could not be achieved because wind is so cheap that in simulation only wind power is installed.
+I tried to limit the growth of the generation types, but the simulation crashed, when the value was below 8%.

+So sadly this is the result.